Amanda Witman

 About Amanda

-She leads the monthly Brattleboro Pub Sing and helps organize local pub sessions and the annual Northern Roots Festival.
-She sings with Vermont-based quartet Big Woods Voices, performing detailed, original art arrangements of poetry and world music; sings informally around town with friends; and occasionally performs solo.
-Amanda plays English concertina and guitar, and is working on several ongoing projects.
+She leads the monthly Brattleboro Pub Sing and the bi-annual Brattleboro Ballad Sing, and helps organize local pub sessions and the annual RiverJam Romp weekend.
+She sings with Vermont-based quartet Big Woods Voices, performing detailed, original art arrangements of poetry and world music; performs locally with friends; and occasionally performs solo, self-accompanying with English concertina and guitar.

 News from Amanda